FLomb/academic-page/lectures.markdown

 - *2022, Sep 09*.
 [Country-scale energy infrastructure.
 Which societal preferences would most restrict the technical option space?](/assets/lectures/ISNGI_2022.pdf) Presentation for the International Symposyum for Next Generation Infrastructures.

 - *2022, Jun 08*.
-[The RAMP project for demand simulation.From remote villages to mobility and charging time series of electric vehicles across European countries](/assets/lectures/RAMP_project_and_RAMP_mobility.pdf) Joint presentation with F. D. Sanvito for the TU Delft's Power Rangers seminars.
+[The RAMP project for demand simulation.
+From remote villages to mobility and charging time series of electric vehicles across European countries.](/assets/lectures/RAMP_project_and_RAMP_mobility.pdf) Joint presentation with F. D. Sanvito for the TU Delft's Power Rangers seminars.

 - *2022, May 18*.
 [Is an ‘optimal’ solution desirable in practice?
 Decision support for renewables deployment through Spatially Explicit Practically Optimal Alternatives.](/assets/lectures/SPORES_alternatives_to_the_optimum.pdf) Invited presentation for the GIZ